tjcdev/ml-cheatsheets/MODELLING.md

 - Supervised: Training data is labelled
 - Unsupervised: Training data is not necessarily labelled

+### Exploding Gradients

+Exploding gradients are a problem where large error gradients accumulate and result in very large updates to neural network model weights during training.
+This has the effect of your model being unstable and unable to learn from your training data.

 ## Ensemble Methods

 - They typically reduce overfitting in models and make the model more robust (unlikely to be influenced by small changes in the training data).